 What kind of gear do the photographers use?

-We use full-frame Nikon/Canon/Sony bodies with an assortment of professional lenses.
+We use full-frame professional Nikon/Canon bodies and lenses.

 Do the photographers have back-up equipment?